Lynch Syndrome (also know as Hereditary non-polyposis colorectal cancer (HNPCC))

 Treatment for bowel cancer will usually involve surgery to remove the cancer.
 Further treatment with chemotherapy may be needed, depending on the stage of the cancer.

 Treatment for womb cancer will usually involve removing the womb (hysterectomy) and the ovaries.
-Radiotherapy may also be given.
+Radiotherapy and chemotherapy may also be given.

-Occasionally with LS, it's recommended that the whole of the large bowel is removed as a preventative measure.
+Occasionally with LS, it's recommended that the whole of the large bowel is removed.
 This is known as risk-reducing surgery.
-It's usually only recommended where the risk of developing cancer is thought to be very high, or if a person with LS develops more than one bowel cancer.
+It's usually only recommended when the risk of developing cancer is thought to be very high, or if a person with LS develops more than one bowel cancer.

-Some women (when they've completed their families) may choose to have their womb and ovaries removed to reduce their risk of womb and ovarian cancer.
+Some women who have already had children may choose to have their womb and ovaries removed.
+This is to reduce their risk of developing womb and ovarian cancer.

 Many people find it helpful to talk things over with their doctor or nurse.
 Close friends and family members can also offer support.